 Glen has worked in agribusiness since 1998 when he joined Zeneca Agrochemicals as Head of Strategy.
 There he championed the role of biotechnology in integrated crop solutions, leading to the merger that formed Syngenta.
 He then worked in independent consulting roles addressing high profile marketing and strategy projects for Syngenta, Arysta and other agribusiness firms.
 In parallel to this work, Glen set up and ran two IT-related companies.
 He has a degree from Cambridge University and an MBA from Insead.

 The Board of Directors is responsible for Oxitec’s corporate governance and is ultimately accountable for our activities, strategy and financial performance.
-The Board is comprised of Hadyn Parry CEO, Dr Luke Alphey CSO and the following non-executive directors:
+The Board is comprised of Hadyn Parry CEO, Dr Luke Alphey, and the following non-executive directors:

 Chris has more than 25 years’ experience in the agriculture and public health fields.
 In 20 years with ICI, Zeneca and Syngenta, he had very wide experience in technical and commercial areas, including ICI Public Health and general management roles in S America and Asia.
 In 2003, he was appointed CEO of Arysta LifeScience, the Tokyo-based international agrochemical company and was responsible for transforming the company into a powerful global force in the sector.
-From 2010, Chris has been Chairman of Arysta LifeScience.
-He is also a member of the Boards of Dechra plc, an international veterinary pharmaceutical business and of Bio Products Ltd, a blood plasma products company owned by the UK Department of Health.
+From 2010, Chris has been Chairman of Arysta LifeScience, and is also Chairman of Plant Health Care plc, a leading provider of naturally derived plant growth enhancers.
+He is Non-Executive Director of Cibus Global, a bio-technology company and of Dechra Pharmaceuticals plc, an international veterinary pharmaceutical business.
 Prior to joining the private sector in 1983, he worked in research with the Ministry of Agriculture, Fisheries and Food of the UK.
 Chris earned a master’s degree in zoology and a D. Phil. in ecology at St. John’s College, Oxford University.

 Landon is a Managing Member of East Hill Advisors, Chairman of the Clay Mathematics Institute, and Chairman of the Caribbean Conservation Corporation.
 Prior to founding East Hill, he was CEO and Chairman of Eaton Vance.
 Landon serves on various other boards including the Museum of Fine Arts, Boston.
 He received an AB cum laude from Harvard College.

-Ted founded and is Chief Executive of Oxford Capital Partners.
-After a period with Corning Inc., where he led the introduction of fibre optics in Europe, Ted pursued a career in investment banking in New York, Paris, Hong Kong and London.
+Ted founded and is Chairman & Chief Executive of Oxford Capital Partners LLP, an international private equity group.
+After an early career in the USA with a leading technology group, Corning Inc., Ted pursued a career in international investment banking in New York, Paris, London and Hong Kong.
 Ted is a graduate of Cambridge University (MA Economics) and INSEAD Business School (MBA), and speaks fluent English, French and German.
-He serves on the boards of several companies as a non-executive director, mostly in the fields of new technologies and has a keen interest in sustainability engineering.
+He is an experienced builder of businesses, investment manager, capital markets specialist, and strategy consultant.
+He serves on the boards of several companies, public and private, as a non-executive director, in the fields of advanced technologies and life sciences.
+He has a keen interest in sustainability and governance.